openzim/kolibri/CONTRIBUTING.md

 * Open issues, bug reports and send PRs [on github](https://github.com/openzim/kolibri2zim).
 * Make sure it's `py3.6+` compatible.
+* Docker (which engine must run in the background).
 * Use [black](https://github.com/psf/black) code formatting.
+* `pre-commit` must be activated before (code must pass all pre-commit checks to succeed in the CI)

 ## notes